- A Commitment to rewilding Scotland, Land and Sea, including lost ecosystems as well as protection and integration to urban areas.

 - Push for a national Care Service, to ensure reform and investment is provided to the Scottish Care Sector

-- Fund the NHS to develop properly supported and resourced self-help groups for mental health conditions within communities.
+- Fund NHS Scotland to develop properly supported and resourced self-help groups for mental health conditions within communities.

 - Ensure the NICE guidelines for joined up care in adults with Cerebral Palsy are adapted by SIGN Scotland, adopted and rolled out across NHS Scotland.

-- Ensure Teachers are empowered to explore the full potential of the of the freedom and flexibility of approach offered by the Curriculum for Excellence and review mandatory classroom testing.
+- Ensure Teachers are empowered to explore the full potential of the freedom and flexibility of approach offered by the Curriculum for Excellence and review mandatory classroom testing.

 - Promote all forms of learning, including technical and vocational courses as equally positive, address funding gaps for colleges and ensure funding for modern apprenticeships is maintained

 - Empower the Children's and Young Peoples Commissioner to investigate complaints about policy and decision-making and issue enforceable recommendations, thereby stopping children and young people from having to seek legal assistance and relying on an overstretched judiciary